 J-1 students can obtain employment in either of the following 3 categories (as long as they maintain legal J-1 status):

 - Academic Training (AT): Academic training (AT) is a job that directly relates to your (the J-1 student's) study major that was authorized by your J-1 program sponsor and as mentioned on the DS-2019.
 For more details about AT, please visit this page.

 - On-campus employment: On-campus employment (including Research/Teaching Assistantship) is limited to 20 hours per week (i.e., part-time) during the academic semester, or up to 40 hours during breaks.
-Please review this page for detailed information about on-campus employment.
+Please fill out this form to report your employment.

 - Off-campus employment: Off-campus employment which may not be directly related to the student's area of study, can be authorized under special circumstances only for students who are facing unexpected economic hardship.
 Employment would limited to 20 hours per week (i.e., part-time) during the academic semester, or up to 40 hours during breaks.
 In order to have approval to apply for off-campus employment, you must explain, by means of a written statement to IPS, the details of your unexpected economic hardship and also demonstrate that all other current or potential employment opportunities are insufficient.
 Please contact us (email@example.com) for further questions.